mccdaq/daqhats/docsource/overview.rst

 Hardware Compatibility
 ======================
-he MCC DAQ HATs are compatible with all Raspberry Pi models with the 40-pin GPIO header (not the original Pi 1 A or B with the 26-pin header.)
+The MCC DAQ HATs are compatible with all Raspberry Pi models with the 40-pin GPIO header (not the original Pi 1 A or B with the 26-pin header.)
 They are generally not compatible with any other brand of Raspberry Pi HAT or add-on board that attaches to the GPIO header, or devices that use the Raspberry Pi SPI interface.